 Low Shedding Breeds:

 Some types of cat shed less than others due to their fur type or length.
-Low shedders include the Devon Rex, Sphynx, Cornish Rex, Oriental Shorthair and Balinese.
+Low shedders include the Devon Rex, Sphynx, Cornish Rex, Russian Blue, Oriental Shorthair and Balinese.
 These cats have short coats that don’t require much grooming or brushing so they tend to shed less than other breeds of cats.

 How to Reduce Allergy Symptoms

 Although Bengal cats bengal cats are hypoallergenic some people may still get allergy symptoms.
 If you are an allergy sufferer and have symptoms such as skin irritation, a runny nose, inflamed eyes, sneezing etc. when around a cat there a few things you can do to lesson the symptoms.

 Grooming your cat regularly is one of the best ways to reduce allergic reactions.
 Regular brushing and combing will help remove excess fur, dander, and allergens from your cat’s coat.

 Additionally, regular baths can help keep allergens at bay.
 Make sure to use a hypoallergenic shampoo that won’t irritate your cat’s skin or cause an allergic reaction in you or other family members.

 Cleaning up after your pet is essential when it comes to reducing allergies caused by cats.
 Vacuuming carpets and furniture on a regular basis will help remove any dander or fur that may be present in the home environment.

 It’s also important to wash bedding frequently with hot water as this helps kill dust mites which are also known triggers of allergies in humans and animals alike.
 Additionally, using a Hepa air filtration system throughout the house can also help reduce airborne allergens such as pollen, mold spores, and pet dander that may trigger an allergic reaction in some people.